 The Macau International Music Festival (October 4-November 1, 2015) is an annual music festival that showcases a rich eclectic collection of the world’s finest musical artists and performers in a broad range of genres like chamber music, opera, Chinese folk music and jazz.
 Last year the play list included American performance artist Laurie Anderson, the St. Petersburg Philharmonic Orchestra from Russia, and the hit Broadway musical, Hairspray among other notable shows.

-For more ideas on where to get your groove on in Macau check out the website of Macau Government Tourism Office.
+For more ideas on where to get your groove on in Macau check out the website of this Macao post.

 Macao is a festival city and there’s a festival on almost every month.
 Here’s one you might enjoy.